In this article, You will read Biotechnology and Applications of Biotechnology – for UPSC IAS.

 - Isolation of genes: Desirable sequence of genes is obtained directly from the genome of normal cells or from other cells, which is achieved by cleavage and denaturation.
 DNA is extracted from cells.

 - Synthesis of genes: Various methods are deployed for the same.

 - Recombinant DNA: Cutting of DNA molecule at a desired position results in a new gene product which is called as recombinant DNA (r-DNA).
 The receiving organism is said to be transgenic.
-Using this technique, we can isolate and clone single copy of a gene or DNA molecule into indefinite number of copies all identical.
+Using this technique, we can isolate and clone a single copy of a gene or DNA molecule into an indefinite number of copies all identical.

-- Gene cloning: Isolation of gene and reproduction of a single copy of gene or DNA segment into infinite number of copies all identical is known as gene cloning.
+- Gene cloning: Isolation of gene and reproduction of a single copy of gene or DNA segment into the infinite number of copies all identical is known as gene cloning.

 Hazards of Genetic engineering